Humfry Payne

-Humfry Gilbert Garth Payne (19 February 1902 – 9 May 1936) was an English archaeologist, director of the British School of Archaeology in Athens from 1929 to his death.
+Humfry Gilbert Garth Payne (19 February 1902 – 9 May 1936) was an English archaeologist, director of the British School at Athens from 1929 to his death.

 Personal

-Born at Wendover, Buckinghamshire, Payne was the only son of the historian Edward John Payne, fellow of University College Oxford, and Emma Leonora Helena (née Pertz).
+Born at Wendover, Buckinghamshire, Payne was one of three children, the only son, of the historian Edward John Payne, fellow of University College Oxford, and Emma Leonora Helena (née Pertz).

 He attended Westminster School and afterwards Christ Church, Oxford where he was awarded first class honours in classical Mods (1922) and Greats (1924).
 In 1926, he married the journalist Dilys Powell.

 Payne was the younger brother of the astronomer Cecilia Payne-Gaposchkin (1900–1979).

 Career

-A research studentship at Christ Church (1926 to 1931) and assistantship in the department of antiquities at the Ashmolean Museum (1926 to 1928) followed during which he researched in Mediterranean archaeology.
+A research studentship at Christ Church (1926 to 1931) and an assistantship in the department of antiquities at the Ashmolean Museum (1926 to 1928) followed, during which he researched in Mediterranean archaeology.
 Payne received the Conington Prize for classical learning in 1927 for work on painted Greek pottery.
-He supervised partially John Beazley and Alan Blakeway and they published joint papers on black-figured Attic pottery excavated at Naucratis.
+He was a student of John Beazley, known for his work on classical vase-painting, and worked with Alan Blakeway, and they published joint papers on black-figured Attic pottery excavated at Naucratis.
 There were large collections of vase material from Corinthia, Payne took up the challenge of studying and collating the information which he published in 1931 as Necrocorinthia, which was admired and made his name throughout the archaeological world.

 Payne spent summer archaeological excavation seasons 1927–1929 on Crete, around Knossos where Arthur Evans was working.
 In 1929, his work had been recognised when he was appointed as the director of the British School of Archaeology in Athens.
 He then, in 1930, instigated the dig at Perachora, a settlement on the Gerania peninsula on the Gulf of Corinth.
-There the sanctuary and harbour sites were to be dug from 1930 to 1933, and later in 1939 and in the 1960s.
+There, the sanctuary and harbour sites were to be dug from 1930 to 1933, and later in 1939 and in the 1960s.
 This work was written up as Perachora: the sanctuaries of Hera Akraia and Limenia, mostly by Payne, edited by Thomas Dunbabin to be published in 1940; a second volume was to be published in 1962.